-Princeton Review provides some excellent test preparation books, courses both online and in person, as well as private tutors, as do many other companies.
-Practice tests are also available from the College Board.
+Prior to taking an SAT, an ACT, or a Subject Test, the College Advising Office strongly recommends that students spend time preparing.
+Students should find the option that works best for their learning style, schedule, and budget.
 Some students are motivated to prepare on their own, while others may believe that they will not do the necessary preparation unless they have the external motivation that comes from a formal course and instructor.
 Although there is considerable debate about the benefits of test prep, we have seen enough students raise their scores significantly that we have come to believe that some preparation is valuable.

 |In order to take:||You should be finishing:|

 |Mathematics Level II||Pre-Calculus or higher|

 *Test with Listening is offered only in November.
 You may take the test with or without the listening section, but many Deerfield students do well on the listening test because our immersion classrooms prepare them well.

 **The Chinese subject test is only offered in November and includes listening.